tytydraco/yessleep/out/I_Was_Sent_by_the_Vatican_to_Help_a_Group_of_Scientists_Find_God_We_Found_Something_Else.md

 Hey everyone.

 My name is Matteo.
-I am a priest, but after last week, I can’t step inside a church without hearing that hum again.
+I am a priest, but after last month, I can’t step inside a church without hearing that hum again.

 \---